ebu/ebu-tt-live-toolkit/testing/SPEC-CONFORMANCE.md

-# Conformance Requirements list for EBU-TT Part 3 Tech3370
+# Conformance Requirements list for EBU-TT Part 3 Tech 3370

 The conformance requirements for EBU-TT Part 3 derive from the specification itself, EBU-TT Part 1, TTML1SE and their referenced specifications - SMIL, XSL-FO etc. The following normative statements are present in Tech3370: